Implementing Metric Temporal Answer Set Programming

-In our first setting, we use our running example from Listing~\ref{prg:dentist}.
-As explained before, we choose \lstinline{lambda}=4 and \lstinline{v}=110 to allow for all movement combinations within the 4 steps required to reach the goal, and obtain in each case 27 solutions after enumerating all models.
-To scale our example, we multiplied the durations in Table~\ref{table:dentist} (and limit \lstinline{v} for \clingo) by a factor $f\in\{1, 5, 7, 10\}$ and summarize the results in Table~\ref{tab:benchmarks}.
-Despite the rather limited setting, we observe that the usage of integer variables leads to a complete independence of performance and time granularity for both fragments.
-Furthermore, we see the same behavior for both \clingcon\ and \clingodl.
-While their internal workings differ, the results are the same due to the simplicity of the example.
-As anticipated from the analysis in Sections~\ref{sec:gmlp:ht} and~\ref{sec:gmlp:htc}, we observe a linear increase in the number of rules for $G$ with respect to $P$.
-Notably, these additional rules include those that enable the next operator $\metricI{\Next}$ in the body, along with auxiliary atoms for interval violations.
-Since the global metric operators $\metricI{\eventuallyF}$ and $\metricI{\alwaysF}$ are not used in this simple setting (without a goal condition), the efficient grounding prevents the generation of their corresponding rules.
-Additionally, we observe that the general fragment relies more on solving than the plain one, which is most likely due to the presence of the additional auxiliary atoms.
+In our first setting, we use the running example from Listing~\ref{prg:dentist}.
+As explained before, we select \lstinline{lambda}=4 and \lstinline{v}=110 to generate all movement combinations within the 4 steps required to reach the goal, resulting in 27 solutions.
+To investigate scalability, we multiply both the durations in Table~\ref{table:dentist} and the time limit \lstinline{v} by a factor $f\in\{1, 4, 7, 10\}$.
+The results are summarized in Table~\ref{tab:benchmarks}.
+They show that \clingo\ does not scale well.
+This is most clear at $f=10$, where it reaches the memory limit while grounding.
+In contrast, the performance of \clingcon\ and \clingodl\ is independent of the time granularity, for both fragments $P$ and $G$.
+The inner workings of both systems differ, but in this simple example their behavior is essentially the same.
+As anticipated in Sections~\ref{sec:gmlp:ht} and~\ref{sec:gmlp:htc}, there is a linear increase in the number of rules of $G$ with respect to $P$.
+The additional rules enable the next operator $\metricI{\Next}$ in the body and define auxiliary atoms representing interval violations.
+These additions may explain why the general fragment relies more on solving than the plain one, as observed in Table~\ref{tab:benchmarks}.
+Note that the global metric operators $\metricI{\eventuallyF}$ and $\metricI{\alwaysF}$ are not used in this setting, and consequently the intelligent grounder does not produce the corresponding ground rules.